spinnaker-hackathon/gardening/README.md

 The training schedule is currently TBD and will be updated soon.
 Classroom-style online training will be available during this event, as an alternate track for those who don't join a project team.

 ## How will we form project teams?
 Project teams should have no more than *5 participants*.
 3 can be an ideal number for hackathon project teams.
-We'll form teams in slack, using the channels you generate from the [Project Ideas Wiki](https://github.com/spinnaker-hackathon/gardening/wiki/Project-Ideas).
+We'll form teams in Slack, using the channels you generate from the [Project Ideas Wiki](https://github.com/spinnaker-hackathon/gardening/wiki/Project-Ideas).

 If you post an idea, you have a choice:
-  * you can act as the team lead OR
+  * you can act as the team lead
   * you can find and nominate a team lead for your project

 The team lead must: